csae8092/posts/pimp-de-web-app/part-5-improve-index-based-search.md

 </div>
 ```

-As you might have noticed, we had to implement a new variable `var fetched_searchkey' to keep our bookmarking-feature working.
+As you might have noticed, we had to implement a new variable `var fetched_searchkey` to keep our bookmarking-feature working.
 Accordingly we have to change return value of `app:registerBasedSearch_hits` stored in **modules/app.xql**:

 ```xquery